Tonight

 Arc of the June full moon

-For those in the Southern Hemisphere, the full moon’s arc across the sky is climbing higher with each successive month since December, reaching its highest at the full moon falling closest to the June solstice, which occurs sometime from mid June through early July.
-That’s because in 2023, even though the June 3rd full moon is close to the solstice, the July 3rd full moon falls closer.
+On the other hand, for those in the Southern Hemisphere, the full moon’s arc across the sky is climbing higher with each successive month since December.
+So, it reaches its highest at the full moon falling closest to the June solstice, which occurs sometime from mid-June through early July.
+In 2024, the June 21 full moon is just one day after the solstice.

 For observers in the Southern Hemisphere, the high arc across the sky of the June full moon closely matches that of the December sun.
-The arc of the June sun is always much lower than the arc of the June full moon.
-Chart via John Jardine Goss/ EarthSky.
+The arc of the June sun is always much lower than the arc of the June full moon, and matches that of the December full moon.
+Chart via EarthSky.

-Bottom line: The June full moon – the Strawberry Moon – occurs on the overnight of June 3, 2023.
+Bottom line: The June full moon – the Strawberry Moon – will occur overnight on June 21-22, 2024 and will lie in the constellation of Sagittarius.

 Posted